 6 High Street, the Joseph Ross house (1884) - This Victorian home was built by Joseph Ross, who designed the country's first movable span bridge, which he patented in 1849 at the age of 26.
 His horizontally folding drawbridge became the most common railroad bridge type in the Boston area.

-Hoyt House, Waldingfield Rd. (c 1885) - This boxy, white, house on Waldinfield Rd. adjoining Appleton Farms is all that remains of “Hoyt House,” the summer residence of May Appleton Hoyt and her family.
-Mary “May” Eliza Appleton Hoyt (1860-1927) was the youngest daughter of Daniel Fuller Appleton of New York and Julia Randall Appleton.
-She married (in […]
+Hoyt House, Waldingfield Rd. (c 1885) - This boxy, white, house on Waldinfield Rd. adjoining Appleton Farms is all that remains of the “Hoyt House,” the summer residence of May Appleton Hoyt and her family.
+Mary “May” Eliza Appleton Hoyt (1860-1927) was the youngest daughter of Daniel Fuller Appleton of New York and Julia Randall […]

 17 Mineral Street, c 1885; Baxter-Adamowicz house - This house is part of what was a double lot, constructed in the early 1880's by J. J Philbrook, who sold it soon thereafter to Edward H. Baxter.
 The Adamowitz family have owned it since 1926.

-24 Summer Street, the William E. Barton house (1885) - This house first appears in the 1884 Ipswich village map under the ownership of J. E. Barton.
+24 Summer Street, the William E. Barton house (1884) - This house first appears in the 1884 Ipswich village map under the ownership of J. E. Barton.
 In the 1910 map it belongs to William J. Barton.
-Although it was constructed in 1885, the architectural style is similar to the earlier Greek Revival period.

 117 High Street, Brown’s Manor (1886) - Abraham Lord sold 30 acres to George A. Brown on Nov.
 6, 1886.
 The Browns built this imposing brick Mansard with white alternating quoins, a fine entrance porch, and a round-headed, double-leaf door.